TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ## Architectural Styles
 ### Monolithic Architecture
-Explain what Monolithic Architecture is, including its benefits and challenges.
-Provide examples of where it might still be relevant today.

 In a monolithic architecture, the entire application is built as a single unit, typically comprising three main components: the user interface, server-side processing, and the database.
 This approach has several advantages, such as simplicity, ease of development, and deployment.
 However, it also poses challenges in terms of scalability, maintainability, and flexibility.

 Some of the cons of using a monolithic architecture include: